rh25170/cpp-restaurant-bill/README.md

-# Computer Science I: Output and ASCII Lab
+# Computer Science I: Restaurant Bill Lab
 This was a for my freshman year computer science course, Spring of 2018.